Nicole Leach: Benefit

 In 1995, while still in high school, Rochelle participated in a musical to benefit the fight against HIV/AIDS.

 Legal issues

 On April 9, 2018, Leach was arrested and charged for disorderly conduct after jumping a barrier fence during a protest at Montgomery County courthouse in Norristown, Pennsylvania for the first day of Cosby's sexual assault retrial.
 She was topless and her body was covered with the writing "Women’s Lives Matter" and the names of the comedian's accusers.
 Leach jumped over when Cosby was close to the courthouse's entrance just before 9am ET, with security apprehending her afterwards.
-Cosby, along with spokesperson Andrew Wyatt, was blind and had a slight reaction while Wyatt was shocked in surprise.
+Cosby, along with spokesperson Andrew Wyatt, was blindsided and had a slight reaction while Wyatt was shocked in surprise.
 Leach had planned to attend other trial protests that day but was recommended by authorities not to and said that her intention was to make Cosby uncomfortable and that because she used to look up to him that his actions towards others had "felt personal to me."